Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu-Apache.md

 There's a discussion on apache and passenger on [[Discussions on fedora apache wiki page]].
 Can we use this also for discussion on passenger use on Apache? -- leamas

+Both this page and the one linked above are vastly out of date.
+Unfortunately, I've been too busy to contribute much since September.
+At this point, I've managed to friend people, but other things are now failing.
+For instance, upon sign up, I'm unable to save changes to the gender field.
+So, I think it's pretty clear that Diaspora can be served by apache, but does not function correctly.  -- apfejes

 ## Install Apache development package
 <pre>
 sudo apt-get install apache2-dev